allenyummy/EHR_NER/README.md

 + Pretrained Model

 There are plenty of pretrained model released by huggingface (https://huggingface.co/models).
-Please download a model depending on language, model sturcture, cased/uncased, ... etc.
+Please download a model depending on language, model sturcture, cased/uncased, ... etc. In my case, I use `hfl/chinese-bert-wwm` as the pretrained model.

 + Query